x-ndy/twitter_postgres_indexes/README.md

     Since you are not currently logged in as that user, you will not be able to manipulate these files directly.

-    The main way this is a problem is that if you need to reset/delete your volumes fro some reason.
+    The main way this is a problem is if you need to reset/delete your volumes for some reason.
     When using a named mount, this was easy to do with the
     ```
     $ docker volume prune